2023 Most Popular Health & Physical Education Bachelor's Degree Schools in the Great Lakes Region

 Full Health & Physical Education at University of Michigan - Ann Arbor Report

-Central Michigan University ranked #6 on this year’s Most Popular Health & Physical Education Bachelor’s Degree Schools in the Great Lakes Region list.
-Located in the distant town of Mount Pleasant, Central Michigan is a public school with a fairly large student population.
+Central Michigan University did quite well in this year’s ranking of the most popular places for health and physical education students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the distant town of Mount Pleasant, Central Michigan is a public school with a large student population.

 About 56% of the students majoring in phys ed at the school are women while 44% are male.